 Avoid using veggies you’ve never tried before at this stage.
 You might come across some that you don’t like, which will make it harder to get into a vegan diet.

 Take it Slow

-You’re excited to get going with your new lifestyle change, so we understand that it can be tempting to try everything at once.
+You’re excited to get going with your new lifestyle change, so we understand it can tempt to try everything at once.
 However, doing this can overwhelm you and make it hard to get committed to a vegan diet.

 When you’re just beginning to include vegan ingredients to replace animal products including dairy and eggs, use a few new ingredients only.
-Meaning, don’t add a bunch of them to your menus all of a sudden, as this will not make your transition natural.
+Meaning, don’t add a bunch of them to your menus suddenly, as this will not make your transition natural.